Frequently Asked Questions

 If your application has been denied, you will receive a written decision that discloses your appeal options.
 These include request reconsideration of the decision within 30 days of service under Title 4, CCR section 12064, as well as seeking review with the court under Business and Professions Code section 19870(e).

-License Verifications:
+License Verifications

 1) I need to submit a Licensing Verification to the Commission.
 What should I do?